 Invalid Contracts Can Cost Your Business

 Back in the day, many deals were made based on nothing more than a handshake.
-While you may still do business with a friend or family member without drawing up formal paperwork, having a valid written agreement in place can mean the difference between a project completed on time and a messy legal dispute that can put your business on hold for months.
+While you may still do business with a friend or family member without drawing up formal paperwork, having a valid written agreement in place can mean the difference between a project completed on time and a messy invalid contracts dispute that can put your business on hold for months.

-Elements of a Valid Contract
+Elements of a Valid Contract.

 While some contracts run thousands of pages long, and are stuffed with complex legalese, there are actually only five basic elements to a valid written contract: parties, promise, time limit or deadline, consideration, and signatures.